-294. Shortly before the Vienna Conference, 66 States had already endorsed the Pledge; by the end of the Conference, 107 States had endorsed it, thus "internationalizing" it and naming it at the end as the "Humanitarian Pledge" 342.
+- 290. Shortly before the Vienna Conference, 66 States had already endorsed the Pledge; by the end of the Conference, 107 States had endorsed it, thus "internationalizing" it and naming it at the end as the "Humanitarian Pledge" 330.
 On 7 December 2015, the UN General Assembly adopted the substance of the Humanitarian Pledge in the form of its resolution 70/48.
-As of April 2016, 127 States have formally endorsed the Humanitarian Pledge; unsurprisingly, none of the NWS has done so.

-295. Recent endeavours, such as the ones just reviewed of the Conferences on the Humanitarian Impact of Nuclear Weapons have been rightly drawing attention to the grave humanitarian consequences of nuclear weapons detonations.
+As of April 2016, 127 States have formally endorsed the Humanitarian Pledge; unsurprisingly, none of the NWS has done so. - 291.
+Recent endeavours, such as the ones just reviewed of the Conferences on the Humanitarian Impact of Nuclear Weapons have been rightly drawing attention to the grave humanitarian consequences of nuclear weapons detonations.
 The reframing of the whole matter in a people-centred outlook appears to me particularly lucid, and necessary, keeping in mind the unfoundedness of the strategy of "deterrence" and the catastrophic consequences of the use of nuclear weapons.
-The "step-by-step" approach, pursued by the NWS in respect to the obligation under Article VI of the NPT, appears essentially State-centric, having led to an apparent standstill or deadlock.

-296. The obligation of nuclear disarmament being one of result, the "step-by-step" approach cannot be extended indefinitely in time, with its insistence on the maintenance of the nuclear sword of Damocles.
+The "step-by-step" approach, pursued by the NWS in respect to the obligation under Article VI of the NPT, appears essentially State-centric, having led to an apparent standstill or deadlock. - 292.
+The obligation of nuclear disarmament being one of result, the "step-by-step" approach cannot be extended indefinitely in time, with its insistence on the maintenance of the nuclear sword of Damocles.
 The "step-by-step" approach has produced no significantly concrete results to date, seeming to make abstraction of the numerous pronouncements of the United Nations upholding the obligation of nuclear disarmament (cf. supra).
-After all, the absolute prohibition of nuclear weapons, - which is multifaceted 343, is one of jus cogens (cf. supra).
-Such weapons, as the Conferences on the Humanitarian Impact of Nuclear Weapons have evidenced, are essentially inhumane, rendering the strategy of "deterrence" unfounded and unsustainable (cf. supra).

-297. Ever since those Conferences (2013-2014), there has been a tendency (in 2014-2016) of slight reduction of nuclear warheads344, though NWS have kept on modernizing their respective nuclear armament programs, in an indication that nuclear weapons are likely to remain in the
+After all, the absolute prohibition of nuclear weapons, which is multifaceted 331, is one of jus cogens (cf. supra).
+Such weapons, as the Conferences on the Humanitarian Impact of Nuclear Weapons have evidenced, are essentially inhumane, rendering the strategy of "deterrence" unfounded and unsustainable (cf. supra). - 293.
+Ever since those Conferences (2013-2014), there has been a tendency (in 2014-2016) of slight reduction of nuclear warheads332, though NWS have kept on modernizing their respective nuclear armament programs, in an indication that nuclear weapons are likely to remain in the foreseeable future333.
+Yet, the growing awareness of the humanitarian impact of nuclear weapons has raised the question of the possibility of

-$^{^{342}}$ Http://www.bmeia.gv.at/fileadmin/user_upload/Zentrale/Aussenpolitik/Abruestung/-HINW14/HINW14.
+330 Http://www.bmeia.gv.at/fileadmin/user_upload/Zentrale/Aussenpolitik/Abruestung/-HINW14/HINW14.

-343 Encompassing measures relating to any use, threat of use, development, production, acquisition, possession, stockpiling and transfer of nuclear weapons.
+331 Encompassing measures relating to any use, threat of use, development, production, acquisition, possession, stockpiling and transfer of nuclear weapons.

-$^{^{344}}$ From around 16,300 nuclear warheads in 2014 to 15,850 in 2015, and to 15,395 in early 2016.

-foreseeable future345.
-Yet, the growing awareness of the humanitarian impact of nuclear weapons has raised the question of the possibility of developing "a deontological position according to which the uniquely inhumane suffering that nuclear weapons inflict on their victims makes it inherently wrongful to use them" 346.
+332 From around 16,300 nuclear warheads in 2014 to 15,850 in 2015, and to 15,395 in early 2016.
+333 Cf. SIPRI Yearbook 2016: Armaments, Disarmament and International Security, developing "a deontological position according to which the uniquely inhumane suffering that nuclear weapons inflict on their victims makes it inherently wrongful to use them" 334.

+333 Cf. SIPRI Yearbook 2016: Armaments, Disarmament and International Security, Stockholm-Solna, SIPRI, 2016, Chap.
+16, pp. 609-667.